amol0900/fe19tp1_-team-ink-/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ### Acknowledgments
 Hat tip on anyone whose code was used
-Jason Chen for making quilljsgit
+Jason Chen for making quilljs

 ### Pictures
 ![Landing](docs/4.png "landing")

 ![Note](docs/1.png "note")